 “All powers need some restraint; practical adjustments rather than rigid formula are necessary.
 Superior strength –the use of force – cannot make wrongs into rights.
 In this regard, the courts should be vigilant in safeguarding the constitutional rights of the citizens, specifically their liberty.

 “Chief Justice Artemio V. Panganiban’s philosophy of liberty is thus most relevant.
-He said: ‘In cases involving involving liberty, the scales of justice should weigh heavily against the government and in favor of the poor, the oppressed, the marginalized, the dispossessed and the weak.’
-Laws and actions that restrict fundamental rights come to the courts ‘with a heavy presumption against their constitucional validity.’”
+He said: ‘In cases involving liberty, the scales of justice should weigh heavily against the government and in favor of the poor, the oppressed, the marginalized, the dispossessed and the weak.’
+Laws and actions that restrict fundamental rights come to the courts ‘with a heavy presumption against their constitutional validity.’”